 By Jason Costigan

-The latter fixture in Sydney is part of a ‘double-header’ with the Maltese women’s team, the Dames, to play their Filipino counterparts.
+Both Tests will be played in Sydney with the Maltese women’s team, the Dames, also engaging their Filipino counterparts.

 World Cup News